-The Authority will electronically issue an evaluation and notification letter directly to the Sponsor with the review outcome for a submitted PPA.
-The PPA evaluation notification letter will contain an outcome (as described in Section VI.E) for each of the four categories, as well as an overall PPA outcome.
+The Authority will electronically issue an evaluation and notification letter to the Sponsor with the outcome for a submitted PPA.
+The PPA evaluation and notification letter will contain an outcome (as described in Section VI.E) for each of the five categories, as well as the PPA outcome.
 The PPA evaluation and notification letter will also contain any conditions assigned via category Conditional Approvals received, if applicable, and potential penalties associated with non-compliance.

-Overall PPA outcomes for Projects seeking 4% Tax Credits are valid for 12 months after the date that they are issued or until the expiration of the QAP, whichever occurs first.
+Overall PPA evaluation and notification letters for Projects seeking 4% Tax Credits are valid for 12 months after the date that they are issued or until the expiration of the QAP, whichever occurs first.